Canadian Science Policy Centre

 To learn more about the collective efforts of Canada’s research funding organizations in addressing national priorities, please visit the CRCC web site: www.canada.ca/crcc

 The thawing of permafrost plays a poorly understood role in the current climate crisis.
 With about 40% of its land overlying permafrost, Canada must be a leader in enhancing our knowledge of this immediate and pressing issue.
-This panel will introduce Permafrost Pathways, a $41.5 million, six-year project, dedicated to strengthening understanding of the local, regional and global impacts of pan-Arctic permafrost thaw, working with Arctic residents to co-create adaptation strategies, and leveraging this knowledge to influence climate policies at all levels.
-This panel will be an opportunity for leaders of Permafrost Pathways and Canadian researchers, policymakers and Arctic residents to exchange insights and examine opportunities for collaboration.
+This panel introduced Permafrost Pathways, a $41.5 million, six-year project, dedicated to enhancing our understanding of the local, regional and global impacts of pan-Arctic permafrost thaw, while working with Arctic residents to co-create adaptation strategies, and leveraging this knowledge to influence climate policies at all levels.
+This panel presented an opportunity for leaders of Permafrost Pathways and Canadian researchers, policymakers, and Arctic residents to exchange insights and examine opportunities for collaboration.

 Communities in Canada and globally are key sources of emissions and are also needing support as they confront the impacts and costs of climate change.
 Reducing climate risk (adaptation) and rapidly decarbonizing (mitigation) are crucial for all decisions and policies to advance community resilience and sustainability goals.
-Evidence-based, multi-solving approaches are vital for transformative action, and will require interdisciplinary, transdisciplinary, and inclusive collaboration.
-Learn about cross-cutting climate action research, that co-develops real-world solutions with community partners on the frontlines of climate change.
-Panelists will discuss advances in low carbon resilience planning and implementation, clean energy innovation, and sustainability transition pathways.
+Evidence-based approaches are vital for transformative action, and will require interdisciplinary, transdisciplinary, and inclusive collaboration.
+Panelists discussed advances in low carbon resilience planning and implementation, clean energy innovation, and sustainability transition pathways.

 Organized by: National Research Council